apache/skywalking/docs/en/How-to-release.md

  * https://github.com/apache/incubator-skywalking/blob/master/docs/en/How-to-build.md

-Voting will start now (xxxx date) and will remain open for at least 72 hours, Request all PPMC members to give their vote.
+Voting will start now (xxxx date) and will remain open for at least 72 hours, Request IPMC to give their vote.
 [ ] +1 Release this package.
 [ ] +0 No opinion.
 [ ] -1 Do not release this package because....